immonex/kickstart/src/readme.txt

 * Release date: 2024-11-21
 * Fixed minor gallery and map bugs.
 * Updated dependencies.

-= 1.9.43 =
-* Release date: 2024-11-20
-* Reworked video embedding in property detail pages.
-* Added demo data and prepared the default skin for the upcoming Elementor add-on release.
-* Fixed a minor feature selection bug in the property search form.
-* Updated gallery CSS to fix a display issue with the latest Chrome version.
-* Updated dependencies (improved WP 6.7 compatibility).

 See changelog.txt for the complete version history.